22 Proven Tips for Getting Featured on the App Store

 #21 Tell your story

 In Apple’s words, “We highlight unique stories — for example, a behind-the-scenes look at how a developer launched an app that changed an industry or supported their community”.
 If you’ve got a human angle as to why your app exists, now’s the time to shout about it.
+From our experience with submissions, talking about your company values, diversity, inclusion and equality initiatives can help your case.
+Mentioning these alongside features and elements of in-app events you’re running that are actively contributing to your users (inspirationally, mentally, financially, etc.) can increase your chances of getting featured on the App Store.

 #22 Share your promo plan